 Ivory-billed woodpecker

-The Ivory-billed woodpecker, Campephilus principalis, is officially classified as critically endangered or possibly extinct, and generates a great deal of research and debate as to whether it sill exists or not.
+The Ivory-billed woodpecker, Campephilus principalis, is officially classified as critically endangered or possibly extinct and generates a great deal of research and debate as to whether or not it still exists.

 Description

-This was the largest woodpecker to reside in the USA and, indeed, was one of the world’s largest species of woodpecker.
+The Ivory-billed woodpecker was the largest woodpecker to reside in the USA and, indeed, was one of the world’s largest of the species.

-They made their nests in dead trees and both parents looked after the chicks.
-It is believed that mates paired for life.
+They made their nests in dead trees, and both parents looked after the chicks.
+It is believed that mates are paired for life.

-Numbers began to decline quickly in the 1800s and continued destruction of their natural habitats led to severe doubts that any of these birds had managed to survive.
+Numbers began to decline quickly in the 1800s, and the continued destruction of their natural habitats led to severe doubts that any of these birds had managed to survive.

 In fact, in the last 100 years, the species has only been linked to swamp forests.